-A self-taught person is a person who learns new knowledge through his or her own means; this means that he does not seek to learn through traditional or conventional means, such as a school, institute, or university.
+A self-taught person is a person who learns new knowledge through their means; this means that he does not seek to learn through traditional means, such as a school, institute, or university.
 The self-taught can use multiple resources in his learning process; among the most prominent are: experimentation, books, blogs, podcasts, videos, trial and error processes, etc.

 Self-taught is being a student and teacher at the same time

 Without the presence of third parties (teachers or professors) and outside of formal education, the self-taught seeks to train himself.
 A self-taught person acts as a “student and teacher” simultaneously since he constantly interacts in both roles.
 The self-taught person seeks information and investigates to make his learning effective, resorts to technical texts, direct observation, attends conferences, uses the Internet, or any other favorable method that provides information and knowledge on a specific topic.
 On the other hand, the self-taught person shares his knowledge with other individuals, teaching other people the new knowledge or skills acquired (reinforcing and internalizing what he has learned).

 Self-taught people are better entrepreneurs under their ability to “self-educate” or acquire different knowledge in certain areas.
 Many CEOs and founders of large companies have as a «common factor» that they did not finish a university degree; among the best-known cases, we have Mark Zuckerberg (Facebook), Steve Jobs (Apple), Bill Gates (Microsoft), Richard Branson (Virgin), Michael Dell (Dell Computer) among others.
 Likewise, these CEOs and founders have the habit of being great readers and constantly learning.
 For example, the average consumption of specialized information by a CEO is 52 books a year (1 book a week).